 Generating the Rig

 Once all limbs are set in the list, the rig can be generated:

 Click Quick Rig!

-Neck Twist: enable automatic neck twist rotation when rotating the head
+Neck Twist: To enable automatic neck twist rotation when rotating the head

 Preserve Volume: enable dual quaternion skinning for better volume preservation (typically used to improve arm and leg twist deformation, elbow, knee…).
 Not recommended when exporting to game engine, they don’t support this type of skinning, then the deformations in game engine would be different from deformations in Blender.

 Hide Base Armature: Hide the base skeleton if enabled, otherwise let it be visible